Posting Stand Up Comedy Clips

 Learn How to Use YouTube

 YouTube is a great platform for the Stand Up Comedian, for many reasons.
-You can use it to store clips you’d like to selectively send others, or to have clips of your performances that people can watch and start following you.
+You can use it to store stand up comedy clips you’d like to selectively send others, or to have stand up comedy clips of your performances that people can watch and start following you.

 YouTube has three settings for uploaded videos: